-Prepaid expenses largely consist of deposits for website development and various property and equipment.
-Additionally, the Organization prepaid for various insurance, software, and service expenses.
+Prepaid expenses largely consist of amounts prepaid for various insurance, software, and service expenses.

 Inventories

 Inventories consist of pet supplies sold in retail operations.
 All inventories are valued at lower of cost or net realizable value as determined by the first-in first-out method.